Importance of higher orders in opacity in QGP tomography: Introduction

-In this manuscript, we start from our dynamical energy loss formalism~\cite{MD_PRC,DH_PRL}, computed under the approximation of an optically thin QCD medium, i.e., one scattering center.
-We will here use general expressions from~\cite{Wicks} to relax this approximation to the case of finite scatters centers, where explicit analytical expression up to the $4^{th}$ order in opacity (scattering centers) will be presented.
-These expressions will be implemented in our (appropriately modified) DREENA-C~\cite{DREENA_C} framework (which assumes a constant temperature medium), enabling us to more straightforwardly estimate the effects of higher orders in opacity on high-$p_\perp$ $R_{AA}$ and $v_2$ observables.
-Based on these results, we will also provide estimates for the fully evolving medium, while a rigorous study in this direction will be left for future work.
+In this study, we start from our dynamical energy loss formalism~\cite{MD_PRC,DH_PRL}, computed under the approximation of an optically thin QCD medium, i.e., one scattering center.
+We use general expressions from~\cite{Wicks} to relax this approximation to the case of finite number of scattering centers, where explicit analytical expressions up to the $4^{th}$ order in opacity (scattering centers) are presented.
+These expressions are implemented in our (appropriately modified) DREENA-C~\cite{DREENA_C} framework (which assumes a constant temperature medium), enabling us to more straightforwardly estimate the effects of higher orders in opacity on high-$p_\perp$ $R_{AA}$ and $v_2$ observables.
+Based on these results, we also provide estimates for the fully evolving medium, while a rigorous study in this direction is left for future work.

+While the initial expressions taken from~\cite{Wicks} were, strictly speaking, derived in the approximation of static scattering centers, we apply them here in the context of a dynamic QCD medium.
+Namely, by careful calculation, we have shown in~\cite{DH_PRL} that -- at least in the first order in opacity -- the generalization from the static to dynamic medium eventually amounts to a mere appropriate replacement of the mean free path and effective potential in the final expressions.
+Following general arguments given in~\cite{GLV} and the expectations expressed in~\cite{Wicks}, we assume that the same prescription for progressing from static to dynamic medium remains valid in higher orders of opacity.

 The outline of the manuscript is as follows: Sections II and III present the outline of theoretical and numerical frameworks used in this study, with more detailed analytical results presented in the Appendices.
 In the Results section, we will numerically analyze the effects of higher orders in opacity on the gluon radiation spectrum and high-$p_\perp$ $R_{AA}$ and $v_2$ predictions.
 Intuitive explanations behind obtained results will be presented.
-This section will also analyze a special case of static QCD medium (extension of (D)GLV~\cite{GLV,DG} to finite number of scattering centers).
+This section will also analyze a special case of static QCD medium (extension of (D)GLV~\cite{GLV,DG} to the finite number of scattering centers).
 The main results will be summarized in the last section.